fbpx

 Who is most at risk?

-People who die without a will, live alone, are elderly or unwell, or have distant/unknown relatives.
+People who die without a Will, live alone, are elderly or unwell, or have distant/unknown relatives.
 Estates with property are desirable targets.

-Does making a will stop inheritance fraud?
+Does making a Will stop inheritance fraud?

 It massively reduces the risk.
-A clear, up-to-date, professionally drafted will leaves far less room for anyone to manipulate the process.
+A clear, up-to-date, professionally drafted Will leaves far less room for anyone to manipulate the process.

-What should I do if a relative dies without a will?
+What should I do if a relative dies without a Will?

-I suspect a fake will—what now?
+I suspect a fraudulent Will—what now?

 Do not delay.
-Secure evidence, avoid engaging with the suspected fraudster, and get specialist legal advice about entering a caveat and challenging the will.
+Secure evidence, avoid engaging with the suspected fraudster, and get specialist legal advice about entering a caveat and challenging the Will.

-Can a forged will be overturned?
+Can a fraudulent will be overturned?

 Yes, if you can show it is invalid (e.g., forgery, lack of capacity, undue influence, improper signing).
 Early action improves your chances.

-How often should I review my will and LPAs?
+How often should I review my Will and LPAs?

 Every 3–5 years or after significant life events, such as marriage, separation, children, property purchase, inheritance, or significant health changes.